DomenicoCardillo/expenses-tracking/README.md

 ## TODOs:
 - /delete_last command, to delete the last inserted row (if date is today)

+## FAQs
+#### Why Use Google Sheets as a Database?
+Beyond the bot itself, I wanted a simple and intuitive way to add new entries (expenses/incomes).
+Google Sheets provides a fast and flexible solution for this, allowing me (and other users) to easily add new rows without the need for a custom interface that requires maintenance.
+Additionally, I can access all the data in real time, also offline, leverage pivot tables for insights, and customize the interface to fit my needs.

+#### Can I access and use your Pivot Tables?
+Yes, drop me a message to [domenico.cardillo@outlook.com](mailto:domenico.cardillo@outlook.com) and I'll be happy to share a GSheet with Pivot Tables.

 ## Feedback
 If you have any feedback, feel free to open an Issue, submit a PR, or reach out at [domenico.cardillo@outlook.com](mailto:domenico.cardillo@outlook.com).